DivinciApp/JestonOrinSetup/README.md

 gh repo clone DivinciApp/server cd server
 ```
+TODO: Rename this GitHub repo to "LocalAppServer" since its only a local server?

 ## Install 3rd party OS info tool
 Install and display info about the OS to prepare for Docker install